NBA Rumors: Lakers Could Make A Run At Blake Griffin As Detroit Mulls Trade Or Buyout

 It's not clear just how important of a role Griffin might play should he join the Lakers.
 He has lost a considerable amount of athleticism, and this season is averaging a career-low 12.3 points per game.
 As Lake Show Life noted, he has posted a negative Value Over Replacement Player over the 38 games he has played in the past two seasons.

-Even if the Lakers don’t end up pursuing Griffin, the club is still expected to be active in the buyout market.
-ESPN’s Adrian Wojnarowski said on his Woj Pod that the club has been “poking around” the league to gauge which players might be available and Los Angeles could be an attractive destination for players looking to win a title.
+Even if the Lakers don't end up pursuing Griffin, the club is still expected to be active in the buyout market.
+ESPN's Adrian Wojnarowski said on his Woj Pod podcast that the club has been "poking around" the league to gauge which players might be available, and Los Angeles could be an attractive destination for players looking to win a title.